PerfectDreams/DockerSwarmTutorial/README.md

 Hello World!
 Loritta is so cute!! :3
 ```

-Thankfully, Docker Swarm only forward traffic after the instance is healthy and ready to rock!
+Thankfully, Docker Swarm only forwards traffic after the instance is healthy and ready to rock!

 ## Application Configurations
 ```bash